omni-lchen/zabbix-cloudwatch/README.md

 2. Create a zabbix template for an AWS service, then create items with metrics key by using zabbix trapper type.

+   Sample templates can be found in "templates" folder.

   AWS Metric Zabbix Trapper Item Key Format without Discovery.

   Key: \<aws_service\>.\<metric\>.\<statistics\>